- Dani Carvajal ruled out of game against Sevilla

 Isco and Carvajal are likely absentees for Real Madrid, However, Nacho is set to return as Zidane confirmed, and could be thrown into the fray

 For Bayern, they’ll have to make do without Arjen Robben and Jerome Boateng.
 Meanwhile, Javi Martinez and David Alaba have returned from injury.
 Vidal is already out for the season.

 Sitting on the fence.
 No clean sheet for Madrid.
 This one goes down to the wire.
-Hopefully, the Los Blancos seal their qualification to the finals.
+Hopefully, Los Blancos seal qualification to the final.